 There is joy in shopping for presents for my family and mailing packages to my extended family in several different states.
 The delight my daughters and I find in baking delicious goodies for our neighbors and close friends and delivering them a few weeks in advance is an event we look forward to each year.

 And don’t even get me started on Christmas music.
-Let’s just say my Christmas playlistsomehow mysteriously (or not so mysteriously) found its way into playing two days before Thanksgiving.
+Let’s just say my Christmas playlistsomehow mysteriously (or not so mysteriously) found its way into playing more than a few days before Thanksgiving.
 Nope, I just couldn’t wait.
 And I seemed to run even farther and faster on the treadmill while listening to that Christmas playlist.

 Or add in the busyness of this time of year.
 The pressure to live up to expectations to create the holiday a certain way for others, as well as ourselves, can become a stress-fest.